mamun2519/learn-devOps-concept/containerizations/readme.md

 ⇒ first must be set up docker. then go docker hub and pull the image.

 ⇒ then run the image

+### Understand Docker Volumes

+A Docker volume is **an independent file system entirely managed by Docker and exists as a normal file or directory on the host, where data is persisted**.